Japan's "Kill Bill" restaurant operator defies new virus curbs

 Global-Dining outlets had tussled with authorities before over restrictions and at times flouted requests by the city government to close early and not serve alcohol.

-Global-Dining’s Gonpachi restaurant, with a cavernous inner courtyard, inspired the fight scene in Quentin Tarantino’s first “Kill Bill” film and it was the site of a dinner between

-Former Prime Minister Junichiro Koizumi and then U.S. President George W. Bush had a dinner there in 2002.
+Global-Dining's Gonpachi restaurant, with a cavernous inner courtyard, inspired the fight scene in Quentin Tarantino's first "Kill Bill" film.
+It was the site of a dinner between then Prime Minister Junichiro Koizumi and then U.S. President George W. Bush in 2002.

 Japan has not suffered the kind of explosive COVID-19 outbreaks seen in many other countries.
 But it has had more than 810,000 cases and 14,900 deaths and the slow vaccine rollout has meant only a quarter of the population has had at least one shot.